Compagnie Française d'Assurance pour le Commerce Extérieur: Economic research

 Coface's Economic Research department analyzes country and sector risks and corporate insolvencies worldwide.
 Their studies are published on the Coface websites, with their forecasts on international or business risks.
 Each year, Coface publishes its Country & Sector Risk Handbook, providing an economic outlook for 162 countries and 13 global sectors.

 Coface's Economic Research departement is made up of 12 economists based in 6 regions of the world.
 230 credit analysts specialized by business sector complete the organization.

-Country Risk Assessments
+Country risk assessments

 Coface's country risk analysis enables companies to assess the risk of a business defaulting in a given country, and to evaluate the overall quality of the business environment in the country to which it wishes to export goods or services.

 Coface assigns a rating to each of the 162 countries it monitors.
 This rating reflects the average risk of short-term non-payment for companies in this country.
 Eight ranks are used: